keu/docs/software_versioned_docs/version-0.26/disaster-recovery.md

     UPDATE houston$default."Deployment" SET "deletedAt" = NULL WHERE "releaseName" = '<YOUR RELEASE NAME>';
     ```

-Following these steps, the restored Airflow Deployment should render in the Astronomer UI with its corresponding Workspace.
+Following these steps, the restored Airflow Deployment should render in the Software UI with its corresponding Workspace.
 All associated pods should be running in the cluster.

 ### Whole Platform